Feyerabend/cc/ch08/addition/model/README.md

 - *Obligation*: something may be permitted in one normative context but not another.

 These *modalities* require a different semantic framework.
-Instead of a single structure, we need a *family* of structures — possible worlds, epistemic states, time points, or system states — together with a relation specifying which are accessible from which.
+Instead of a single structure, we need a *family* of structures--possible worlds, epistemic states, time points, or system states--together with a relation specifying which are accessible from which.

 **Stig Kanger** (Stockholm, 1957) was among the first to give rigorous relational semantics for